rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ; usually, i use forsaken, pwned by 14:00, dandys world, dream game/frozen soul, blocktales, (its ALWAYS ROBLOX!!!!!!!! /j) and many other cosplays in pony town. areas to find me are in the fnaf area with friends or, usually im in the crowded forsaken/roblox area below the cafe. i always avoid going to the library. if we are friends, i may be at island a lot.

+please fandoms int ; pwned by 14, bleed, blocktales, phighting, give me your best, (literally like games in progress) and uhm... yeah

 dont be shy to tell me of what cosplays to make. im always open to make more cosplays. but please, dont make too many jokes of how many unfinished cosplays i have unless if we are VERY close. i do not have the motivation to finish them.

 ---